Silviu-Nss/HCP-reduced-to-SAT/README.md

-This program does a polinomial reduction of HCP to SAT.
+Polinomial reduction of HCP to SAT.
 It receives as input a file which contains details of a graph, having on the first line the number of nodes (N), and the next N lines represent the edges.

 Symbols used: